Too big to fail: Implicit guarantee subsidy

-Since the full amount of the deposits and debts of "too big to fail" banks are effectively guaranteed by the government, large depositors and investors view investments with these banks as a safer investment than deposits with smaller banks.
-Therefore, large banks are able to pay lower interest rates to depositors and investors than small banks are obliged to pay.
+Since the full amounts of deposits and debts of "too big to fail" banks are effectively guaranteed by the government, large depositors and investors view investments in these banks as safer than deposits at smaller banks.
+Therefore, large banks can pay lower interest rates to depositors and investors than small banks are obliged to pay.

 In October 2009, Sheila Bair, at that time the Chairperson of the FDIC, commented:

 Too big to fail' has become worse.
 It's become explicit when it was implicit before.
 It creates competitive disparities between large and small institutions, because everybody knows small institutions can fail.
 So it's more expensive for them to raise capital and secure funding."
 Research has shown that banking organizations are willing to pay an added premium for mergers that will put them over the asset sizes that are commonly viewed as the thresholds for being too big to fail.

 A study conducted by the Center for Economic and Policy Research found that the difference between the cost of funds for banks with more than $100 billion in assets and the cost of funds for smaller banks widened dramatically after the formalization of the "too big to fail" policy in the U.S. in the fourth quarter of 2008.
 This shift in the large banks' cost of funds was in effect equivalent to an indirect "too big to fail" subsidy of $34 billion per year to the 18 U.S. banks with more than $100 billion in assets.

-The editors of Bloomberg View estimated there was an $83 billion annual subsidy to the 10 largest United States banks, reflecting a funding advantage of 0.8 percentage points due to implicit government support, meaning the profits of such banks are largely a taxpayer-backed illusion.
+The editors of Bloomberg View estimated an $83 billion annual subsidy to the 10 largest United States banks, reflecting a funding advantage of 0.8 percentage points due to implicit government support, meaning the profits of such banks are largely a taxpayer-backed illusion.